 For a free legal consultation, call 800-537-8185

 - Every motorcycle MUST be equipped with at least one, but no more than two, headlamps that comply with the levels of lighting required by all motor vehicles.
-(MS Code Annotated Section 63-7-13)
+(MS Code Annotated §63-7-13)

 - Every motorcycle must be equipped with at least one brake, which may be operated by hand or foot.
-(MS Code Annotated Section 63-7-51)
+(MS Code Annotated §63-7-51)

-- No person shall operate or ride any motorcycle unless wearing a crash helmet that complies with the minimum guidelines of the National Highway Traffic Safety Administration pursuant to federal Motor Vehicle Safety Standard No. 218.
-(MS Code Annotated Section 63-7-84)
+- No person shall operate or ride any motorcycle unless wearing a crash helmet that complies with the minimum guidelines of the National Highway Traffic Safety Administration pursuant to Federal Motor Vehicle Safety Standard No. 218.
+(MS Code Annotated §63-7-84)

-- Mississippi requires riders to know and follow the safety guidelines in the Motorcycle Safety Foundation’s Motorcycle Operator Manual.
+The Mississippi Department of Public Safety requires riders to know and follow the safety guidelines in the Motorcycle Safety Foundation’s Motorcycle Operator Manual.